deligeer/openimagesearchserver/README.md

 [![Join the chat at https://gitter.im/deligeer/openimagesearchserver](https://badges.gitter.im/jaeksoft/opensearchserver.svg)](https://gitter.im/deligeer/openimagesearchserver)

 openimagesearchserver is built base on OpenSearchServer, for OpenSearchServer please refer to http://www.opensearchserver.com.

+Main contributions of OpenImageSearchServer are:

+Update apache lucence from 3.6.2 to 6.2.0 w.r.t OpenSearchServer;

+Including Image Retrival to above OpenImageSearchServer.

-Copyright Deli Geer / Codeant (2005 - 2016)
-This software is licensed under the GPL v3.
+Copyright Deli Geer / Codeant (2005 - 2016) This software is licensed under the GPL v3.

 Quickstart
 ----------